SPEED: Light mesh upper, Strategically placed rubber for grip, agility rocker platform.

-EFFICIENCY: A pace-tuned midsole with a forefoot FastPod deliver optimized cushioning and maximized propulsion efficiency for the pace you run
+EFFICIENCY: A pace-tuned midsole and forefoot FastPod deliver optimized cushioning and maximized propulsion efficiency for the pace you run.

-COMFORT: Wide toe box, contoured heel pocket, lively pace-tuned feel
+COMFORT: Wide toe box, Breathable upper, Molded foam heel counter, Lively pace-tuned feel.

 Z50 Design Notes